PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 # History

-Your `.history` file stores the commands you ran.
+Your `~/.bash_history` file stores the commands you ran.
 The settings below increase the number of entries allowed in this file, include a timestamp with each command and combine history from different shells.

 ```
 export HISTSIZE=50000                # lines of history to keep